Zay Dale

 Recent Scholarly Activity

 Dale, Zay.
 “Black Radical Aesthetics of Anger and Violence in Gwendolyn Brooks and Richard Wright.”
 The Comparatist.
 University of North Carolina Press.
-(Accepted, forthcoming, Spring 2024).
+(Accepted, forthcoming, Fall 2024).

 Select Conference Presentations